mreineck/ducc/README.md

 However, the code will most likely perform significantly worse (by a factor of two to three for some functions) than a custom built version.

-Additionally, pre-compiled binaries are distributed for the following systems.
+Additionally, pre-compiled binaries are distributed for the following systems:

 <a href="https://repology.org/project/python:ducc0/versions">
 <img src="https://repology.org/badge/vertical-allrepos/python:ducc0.svg" alt="Packaging status">